 Millions of Americans experience tooth loss every year.
 Luckily, modern dentistry has given us several replacement options to fix the functionality and aesthetics of your smile.
 At Frank Hsu, D.D.S. we offer some solutions for patients with missing teeth.
-If you are missing one or more teeth, we may recommend dental implant treatment, a restorative procedure.
+If you are missing one or more teeth, we may recommend dental implant treatment, a long-lasting procedure.
 Dental implants have become the gold standard of tooth replacement thanks to their many benefits.
 Dental implants have revolutionized the way we treat tooth loss!

 San Carlos, CA